pepopowitz/getting-unstuck/slides/src/04-isolate.md

 Repeat until you get an integration test that passes.

 The culprit is likely related to the lowest failing integration test.

 ...

-you can also combine them with debugging or logging your inputs iteratively down the tree, to find the culprit.

-...